 - Trauma to the mouth, lips, or tongue: Trauma to the mouth encompasses a lot of different things.
 Whether your child was hit in the face by a soccer ball or they’ve caught their cheek on the corner of the kitchen table, it is important that they been seen quickly so that the damage can be repaired and we can treat for possible infection.

-Do You Need an Emergency Appointment?
+Do You Need an Emergency Appointment in the 62549 Area?

 A dental emergency occurs when your child’s dental health is at immediate risk.
 Sometimes, your child may experience an incident that is not a true dental emergency.
 If you are concerned, you are, of course, welcome to call us so that we can discuss whether your child should be seen and how soon.